zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_hba_module.rst

 Synopsis
 --------
-- Creates, updates, and deletes HBAs in existing partitions of a CPC.
+- Create, update, or delete an HBA (virtual Host Bus Adapter) in a partition of a CPC (Z system).
-- The targeted CPC must be in the Dynamic Partition Manager (DPM) operational mode.
+- Note that the Ansible module zhmc_partition can be used to gather facts about existing HBAs of a partition.